hobson/hobson.github.io/_posts/2016-09-10--Python-Birth-Microsecond-Paradox.md

 [Cole](http://uglyboxer.github.io/) got bit by the Birthday Paradox when using python `random.randint()` and `time.time()` to generate a random number to tag a DB record with a unique ID.
 I think [Hannes](http://hanneshapke.github.io/) does something similar to ensure user-provided files are all unique, even a user uploads the exact same file twice.

-I [read the docs](https://docs.python.org/2/library/random.html) and found that python uses system time (`time.time()` has microsecond resolution, hence the title of this post) to seed their random number generator on some machines during import.
-If the machine has a random number source, it'll use that instead.
+I [read the docs](https://docs.python.org/2/library/random.html) and found that python uses system time, and `time.time()` has microsecond resolution (hence the title of this post) to seed the random number generator on some machines during `import random`.
+If the machine and OS provides a random number source, it'll use that instead.
 The servers where this happened must not have a random source, so appending a random number from python's `random` package to a microsecond-resolution timestamp won't add any randomness at all.
 If the two processes happen to start at the same microsecond they'll produce the same answer.
 I couldn't force the collision on my machine.

 Here's the docs.
 TLDR: skip to the bottom of this post.